 We own two satellites: ViaSat-1 (our first-generation high-capacity Ka-band spot-beam satellite, which was placed into service in January 2012) and WildBlue-1 (which was placed into service in March 2007).
-In addition, three additional satellites are under construction: the ViaSat-2 satellite (our secondgeneration high-capacity Ka-band satellite design) and two ViaSat-3 class satellites (our third-generation high-capacity Ka-band satellite design).
-We expect that the ViaSat-2 satellite will be launched during fiscal year 2017 and that the two ViaSat-3 class satellites will be launched in fiscal year 2020 or early fiscal year 2021.
+In addition, three additional satellites are under construction: the ViaSat-2 satellite (our second-generation high-capacity Ka-band satellite design) and two ViaSat-3 class satellites (our third-generation high-capacity Ka-band satellite design).
+We currently expect the ViaSat-2 satellite to be launched late in the fourth quarter of fiscal year 2017 or early in the first quarter of fiscal year 2018, and that the two ViaSat-3 class satellites will be launched in fiscal year 2020 or early fiscal year 2021.
 We also have an exclusive prepaid lifetime capital lease of Ka-band capacity over the contiguous United States on Telesat Canada's Anik F2 satellite (which was placed into service in April 2005) and own related earth stations and networking equipment for all of our satellites.
 Property and equipment also includes the CPE units leased to subscribers under a retail leasing program as part of our satellite services segment.